mendersoftware/mender-docs/08.Server-integration/04.Mender-Gateway/10.Mutual-TLS-authentication/99.MTLS-ambassador-migration/docs.md

 Verify that your devices are still able to connect to the Mender Server using the new Load Balancer and the Mender Gateway service.

 ### 5. Cleanup
-You can now cleanup the old `mtls-ambassador` deployment, service, and Load Balancer resources.
+You can now cleanup the old `mender-mtls` deployment, service, and Load Balancer resources.